 Stakeholders were asked to consider the four previous priorities and decide if they should continue to be priorities for the community.
-It was agreed upon that the four previously identified needs (mental health; adequate, appropriate and safe food and nutrition; human growth and development; and oral health) should remain as the key priorities for 2019-2021.
+It was agreed upon that the four previously identified needs (mental health; adequate, appropriate and safe food and nutrition; human growth and development; and oral health) should remain as the key priorities.